Appup-Docs/Appup-Docs/docs/frontend/pages/README.md

 # Pages
+Define the pages you need in your application here.
+A page in appup is a collection of blocks and handlers.
+They are the top level scope holders.
+Let us look at how to define a page in appup:

-Pages are the top level scope holders.
-They have a name, a URL and a template describing what to show.
+A page has a name, a URL and a template describing what to show.
 When you create a page, you use regular HTML as well as custom defined **Blocks** to populate it according to your needs.

 In order to create a page, select **Pages** from your dashboard and click Add Pages button.